vviccenzo/python_evo/README.md

-<i>Trying to commit every project made by me in python language.</i>
+<i>Trying to commit every project i have made for study in python language.</i>

                                      !!!All the projects is on the master branch!!!